Neural Networks With Dense Weights Are Not Universal Approximators: Deep Neural Networks as MPNNs

 \section{Deep Neural Networks as MPNNs}

 Deep networks are often described algebraically -- through layers, weights, and nonlinearities.
 Yet there is another perspective: every computation carried out by a network implicitly constructs a graph.
 Each node represents a feature channel and its value an activation, while each edge encodes a single weight of a weight matrix.
-Any feedforward network can thus be implemented via message passing, which propagates information through a specially designed directed graph called a \emph{computational graph}.
+Any feedforward network can thus be implemented via message passing, which propagates information through a specially designed directed graph -- its \emph{computational graph}.

+In our analysis, we compare ``large'' neural networks to ``small'' neural networks that compress them.
+To define a distance between the computational graphs of networks of different sizes, we embed graphs of all sizes into the space of kernels, where there is linear structure and a natural norm.
 Rather than explicitly defining a computational graph and then inducing a corresponding kernel, we directly specify the class of kernels that encode valid neural network computations.
 These kernels, which we call \emph{computational kernels}, are constructed so that, for each dense feedforward neural network, message passing with ReLU nonlinearities on the corresponding kernel exactly reproduces the forward propagation of the network.
 For completeness, we provide the equivalent graph-based definition in \cref{app:graph_ect}.
 All results in the current section are proved in \cref{app:comp_graph}. \paragraph{Fixed-Width Networks.} To simplify the presentation and subsequent analysis, we restrict the analysis to networks with fixed hidden width, i.e., \(d_\ell = d\) for all \(\ell=1,\dots,L-1.\) In this case, the network size is \(n = (L+2)d\), the number of parameters is $(L-1)d^2+(d_0+d_L+L-1)d+d_L$, and the forward propagation rule becomes, for all $\ell\in[L]$ and $i\in[d_\ell]$,

 Note that we can absorb the $(L+2)$ factor by choosing $B=(L+2)C$ for some $C>0$.
 For simplicity, we assume that $d$ is divisible by both $d_0$ and $d_L$; this assumption is not essential and can be removed at the cost of additional notation.
 The space of all such networks, with any value of $d$, is denoted by $\mathcal{NN}(L,d_0,d_L)$ and similarly, the space of all such dense networks with weights and biases bounded in $[-B,B]$ by $\mathcal{NN}_{\text{dense}}(B,L,d_0,d_L)$.